Ekaterina Vandaryeva: Career

 Vandaryeva first coaches were World and European champions Andrei Kulebin and Andrei Kotsur.
-It was they, who have made her a champion.
 The first professional fight Vandaryeva participated in was in Cyprus against a Greek.
 She became a World Champion for the first time in Thailand in 2009, a year after she had begun kickboxing.

-As of the end of 2012 Ekaterina Vandaryeva has 65 fights, 58 wins, including 16 Knockouts.
+As of the end of 2012 Ekaterina Vandaryeva has 65 fights, 58 wins, including 16 knockouts.

 Her favorite award “Best Fighter World Cup” is the award of the prestigious version – IFMA.
 Ekaterina Vandaryeva was awarded by the King of Thailand on his Birthday at his palace, in the presence of members of the royal family.

 ONE Championship

 Vandaryeva signed with ONE Championship and made her promotional debut against Janet Todd at ONE Championship: Century on October 13, 2019.
 She lost the fight via second-round knockout.

 She made her sophomore appearance in the organization against Jackie Buntan at ONE on TNT 4 on April 28, 2021.
 She lost the fight via majority decision.

-Vandaryeva faced Supergirl JaroonsakMuayThai at ONE: Heavy Hitters on January 14, 2022.
+Vandaryeva faced Supergirl Jaroonsak MuayThai at ONE: Heavy Hitters on January 14, 2022.
 She lost the bout via controversial split decision, but earned the Performance of the Night bonus.

 The rematch between Vandaryeva and Anna "Supergirl" Jarronsak was scheduled on January 14, 2023, at ONE Fight Night 6.
 At the weigh-ins, Vandaryeva weighed in at 125.5 pounds, 0.5 pounds over the strawweight limit.
 Both bouts proceeded at catchweight with Vandaryeva each fined 20% of their purses, which went to their opponents Jarronsak.
 However, Jarronsak stepped in to face Stamp Fairtex in a strawweight kickboxing match and the bout was cancelled.

-Vandaryeva is scheduled to face Iman Barlow on March 25, 2023, at ONE Fight Night 8.
+Vandaryeva faced Iman Barlow on March 25, 2023, at ONE Fight Night 8.
+She lost the fight via unanimous decision.

+Vandaryeva faced Martyna Kierczyńska on March 9, 2024, at ONE Fight Night 20.
+She won the fight via unanimous decision.